 Security posture is a largely obscure phrase.
 It’s used in the industry but if you ask 10 different people what security posture means, you’ll get 10 different answers.
 Given businesses expansive, ever-changing environments, understanding the makeup of your security posture is critical to the success of your security program.

-In my blog, Lessons from the Battlefield to Help Improve Your Security Posture, I shared how experience has taught me there are three pillars to security posture: visibility, exposures, and threats.
+There are three pillars to security posture: visibility, exposures, and threats.
 Visibility is the foundation of your security posture.
 Simply put, you can’t protect what you can’t see.

 Illuminating Your Environment